sulfierry/MolecularModeling/README.md

 3. **Molecular Dynamics**: Offers input files and protocols for molecular dynamics simulations, encompassing steps from energy minimization to long-term production runs.
     - Input parameters for different stages of molecular dynamics simulations.
     - Protocols detailing steps like pre-relaxation, relaxation, and production phases.
+    - `md_play_protocol.sh`: A shell script that automates the entire molecular dynamics process, from energy minimization to the production run.

 ## Overview